Table of contents

 What is the minimum wage in Vermont?

 Vermont does have a set of exceptions for the state minimum wage.
-As of the writing of this article, Vermont allows tipped employees at hotels, tourist attractions, and restaurants who earn more than $120 a month in tips to be paid a unique minimum wage.
+Vermont allows tipped employees at hotels, tourist attractions, and restaurants who earn more than $120 a month in tips to be paid a unique minimum wage of $6.59 per hour, effective January 1, 2023.
 Additionally, employees that are high school students, nonprofit employees, taxi drivers, agricultural and domestic workers, and government employees may be exempt from Vermont’s minimum wage laws.
-To further understand the minimum wage in Vermont, you can refer to the 2021 minimum wage poster.
+To further understand the minimum wage in Vermont, you can refer to the 2023 minimum wage poster.

-How is Vermont’s minimum wage changing in 2022?
+How is Vermont’s minimum wage changing beyond 2023?

 How can Vermont business owners prepare for changes to the minimum wage?